Ben-Arlanda/Pawsome_react_app/README.md

 Another problem I came across was trying to resolve how to render the favourite dog breeds on another page.
 I realised after talking with my tutor I had to lift my hook and use it in my parent component so I could pass the props (favourites, addToFavourites, removeFromFavourites) to the child components for this to work.

+I also learned how to use firebase authentication to register and login users using hooks and state management connecting to their console and api.
+This is still work in progress but you can register and login.
+I have not implemented auth restriction yet.

 ## :rocket: Technologies used

-JavaScript, React.js, DOM-Router, API, HTML, CSS, Firebase.
+JavaScript, React.js, React-Router, Vite, API, HTML, CSS, Firebase.

 ## :white_check_mark: Future updates